Alison Jackson (artist): Career

 In 1999, Jackson created black-and-white photographs that appeared to show Princess Diana and Dodi Al-Fayed with a mixed-race love child.
 The photographs, titled Mental Images, were part of her graduation show at the RCA.
 She has used lookalikes to create photographs and films of celebrities in private situations.
 At the RCA, Jackson won a number of awards including The Photographers' Gallery Award and in 2002, her advertising campaign for Schweppes drinks won gold and silver awards from Campaign magazine.

 Jackson wrote, directed, and co-produced BBC Two's 2003 series Doubletake with Tiger Aspect.
 The show won an award at the 2002 BAFTAs.
 She made a series of mockumentaries and fake biopics for Channel 4 about public figures, using George W Bush and Tony Blair lookalikes in a series of staged scenes of their public lives.
 Blaired Vision, broadcast on 26 June 2007, coincided with Blair's exit from office.
+Jackson made viral internet posts with her lookalikes.
+They include: a video showing Osama bin Laden singing Lady Gaga's "Poker Face," a nude photo of Bill Clinton getting a massage, and an image of Donald Trump getting a spray tan in the oval office.

 Jackson performed a one-woman show, Shot to Fame, in 2018 at Soho Theatre, and Double Fake Show in 2019 at Leicester Square Theater.
 Since 2018, she has served as a Conservative Party (UK) councillor for the Chelsea Riverside ward on Royal Borough of Kensington and Chelsea.